Lucasteisouza/nextjs-trpc-todo/README.md

 - Tasks are stored in memory only.
 Refreshing the page resets the data.
 - CSS is managed manually via a single global stylesheet (no Tailwind or external CSS frameworks).

+## 🧪 Mock Data and Infinite Scroll

+- This project currently uses **mock data stored in-memory** to simulate task storage.
+Data will reset on server restart as there is no persistent database.
+- The task list implements an **infinite scroll** functionality to load tasks incrementally as the user scrolls down.
+- These features are designed to provide a smooth user experience and facilitate testing without requiring a database setup.

+## 📄 License
+MIT License